 - Select the app from your Home page or from within My Apps on your Kindle Fire.

 To load Google Play apps onto your Kindle Fire, you will need a couple software tools, ADB (Android Debug Bridge) and Supertool.
-I installed them on a Windows PC so describe that method here.
-Mac and Linux versions are available.
+For the sake of this tutorial, they were installed on a Windows PC, so we’ll describe that method here.
+Mac and Linux versions are also available.

 To use Google Play to install apps on the Kindle Fire:

 - Open your Kindle Fire and select Settings.